worktheclock/replit.github.io/README.md

 # Contact

-If you need anything, feel free to reach out to us at [contact@repl.it](mailto:contact@repl.it) or make an issue on this repo.
+If you need anything, feel free to reach out to us at [contact@repl.it](mailto:contact@repl.it) or open an issue on this repo.